Do you ship outside of the UK?

 We can source any colour leather or get as close a match as possible!
 Ask about our design service – extra charges will apply.

 How do I order?

+We are the official page for Celeris UK, USA and Canada.
 You can book at fitting at our beautiful studio in Cobham, Surrey – just 5 mins off either junction 9 or 10 on the M25 or provide your own measurements.

 Book a fitting at one of our sponsored rider yard visits, which will be available to book via the booking link and advertised on our Facebook page.